Minimal GRUB Customization Without grub-customizer

 }

-5. Generate Font File
+5) Generate a Font File

 sudo grub-mkfont -s 18 -o /boot/grub/fonts/DejaVuSansMono18.pf2 \